clojure/clojure-clr/docs/jank-test-suite-initial-run-results.md

 the call `(ok-clone (int-array 3))` works fine.

 I'm not sure what the best solution is here.
 Forcing the user to know that the conversion is necessary in one call to `aset` but not the other strikes me as bad.
-The easiest solution is change `RT.acline` to have return type `Object` instead of `Array`.
-We get a dynamic callsite in the second `aset` call, but that's probably better than the reflection that takes place in `Array.SetValue`.
+<strike>The easiest solution is change `RT.aclone` to have return type `Object` instead of `Array`.
+We get a dynamic callsite in the second `aset` call, but that's probably better than the reflection that takes place in `Array.SetValue`.  </strike>

+Well, that definitely did not work.
+The real solution has several parts.

+- Get rid of `RT.aclone(Array)`
+- Add overloads for `RT.aclone` for all the basic array types used for the other operations: `object[]`, `int[]`, `long[]`, `float[]`, `double[]`, etc.
+- Get rid of `RT.aset(Array a, int idx, object val)`.

+We will get reflection warnings -- can't be helped.
+So does ClojureJVM, on the same calls.
+So I think we are good to go.

+Oh, and 'gvec.clj` compiles without any warnings.
+That lib has always been a problem child, particularly for the array functions.
+So, score.

+Oh, and all the standard Clojure tests run successfully and with no warnings.
+Score again.

+DONE!

 ### case